brauliobezerra/reference/src/string-table-productions.md

 lexical-analysis phase feeding the parser, driven by a DFA, operating over the disjunction of all such string table entries.

-When such a string enclosed in double-quotes (`"`) occurs inside the grammar, it is an implicit reference to a single member of such a string table production.
+When such a string formatted in `code` style occurs inside the grammar, it is an implicit reference to a single member of such a string table production.
 See [tokens] for more information.